gottstech/gotts/docs/nit.md

 ```
 </details>

-The transaction size of above non-interactive transaction example (1 Input with the _Unlocker_ and 2 Outputs) is 412 bytes.
+The transaction size of above non-interactive transaction example (1 Input with the _Unlocker_ and 2 Outputs) is 426 bytes. (with the missing _ComSig_ signature, that will be 618 bytes.)

 Recently, I have been thinking whether it will be a better design to change back to pure Mimblewimble style "locker", i.e. the Pedersen Commitment, to get a more compact Non-Interactive Transaction solution.

 ## Mimblewimble-Style "Locker"

-If considering the classic PKH (Pulic Key Hash) or Script Hash, i.e. the typical Bitcoin-style "locker", is an efficient way for locking, the Pedersen Commitment could be a better way, which can "lock" both the owner's Public Key and the output value, and it's capable to lock multiple Public Keys.
+If considering the classic PKH (Public Key Hash) or Script Hash, i.e. the typical Bitcoin-style "locker", is an efficient way for locking, the Pedersen Commitment could be a better way, which can "lock" both the owner's Public Key and the output value, and it's capable to lock multiple Public Keys.

 ## The Prerequisite Researches